Welcome to O'Kenny River Tubing

 How long does it take?

-The speed of the river is dependant on recent rainfall.
-You can paddle downriver and reach the exit in less than 2 hours.
+Their are 3 factors that effect the length of your adventure.
+The speed of the river is dependant on recent rainfall and season.
+The wind can make you travel faster or slower.
+Your paddle effort can range from NONE to AGRESSIVE.
+You can paddle downriver and reach the exit in less than 1.5 hours.
 You can relax and and explore the nature of the beautiful river and spend over 4 hours on the river.
-You can stop at the beautiful park and walk up the path to run the rapids several times.
-You customize your trip to your liking.
+On the bottom run you can stop at the beautiful park and walk up the path to run the rapids several times.
+You customize your trip length to your liking.
+At the top of our home page we try to have up to date conditions including the float times of recent tubers.

 What time of day do you tube?

-Once per day we have our safety briefing at 1pm.
-Arrive at least 1 hour before briefing (12 noon) to register and get prepared.
+Our main trip runs every day with a safety briefing at 1pm.
+On weekends arrive 1 hour before briefing (12 noon) to register and get prepared.
+Weekdays 12:30 is fine.

-As soon as the briefing is completed we run the shuttle (approx. 1:05pm) Once your driver gets back from their shuttle ride you can launch your tubes.
+As soon as the briefing is completed we run the shuttle.
+Once your driver gets back from their shuttle ride you can launch your tubes.

 When is the best time of year to river tube?